Cheapest VoIP Providers: Top Cheap Phone Plans For UK Businesses

 Difficult to integrate with other non-Google systems

-Customer support is quite restricted compared to other providers
+Customer support is quite restricted compared with other providers

 Limited range of call management or coaching features